 Ingredients

-- 2 medium overripe (brown and spotted) bananas
+- 2 medium overripe bananas (brown and spotted)

 - ¼ cup orange juice